cuteness-web/cuteness/README.md

 * `SUMMARY.toml` in the root directory with [default contents](https://github.com/blyxyas/cuteness/blob/main/SUMMARY.default.toml).
 * `cuteconfig.toml` in the root directory with [default contents](https://github.com/blyxyas/cuteness/blob/main/cuteconfig.default.toml).

-You can start by writing on `introduction.md`, then executing `cuteness build`, executing `go run www/routing.go` and going to *http://localhost:8080/introduction*
+You can start by writing on `introduction.md`, then executing `cuteness build`, executing `cargo run --manifest-path <output directory, default: www>/routing/Cargo.toml` and going to *http://localhost:8080/introduction*

 ## `build` <a name="subcommands.build"></a>